hkdeman/web_dev_final_project/README.md

 # Unevu
-Rango Advisor is the new way to choose the university of your dreams.
+Unevu is the new way to choose the university of your dreams.
 You can view but also add ratings for universities, teachers and courses!

 This was a group project for Web App Development at the University of Glasgow.
 It was created by [Hemang](https://github.com/hkdeman/), [Gabrielle](https://github.com/gdaugenaite), [Eleonora](https://github.com/eleondella) and [Reiss](https://github.com/reissGRVS) .